Complementary and alternative medicine: shaping a marketing research agenda.

 Purpose – The paper has twin aims, one practical and one theoretical.
 From a practical point of view, the aim is to begin to identify appropriate marketing strategies and tactics for complementary and alternative therapists.
 From a theoretical point of view, the aim is to shape a research agenda for the exploration of marketing frameworks – such as service quality, consumer behaviour and relationship marketing – in the new and rather unusual context of complementary and alternative medicine (CAM).

-|Research Areas:||Business School > Leadership, Work and Organisations|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||29 Jun 2010 10:36|
+|Date Deposited:||29 Jun 2010 10:36|

 Actions (login required)